DouglasUrner/GDP2/units/super-showcase/SSC.5-beta-release/index.md

 1. Build a WebGL version of your game.
 1. Test it in your browser.
-1. After resolving any problems, push the game to GitHub.
+1. After resolving any problems, push the changes to GitHub.
 1. Configure GitHub Pages for the game repository.
 1. Test
 1. Make a copy of the [template][] and list the feedback that you would like from the playtest.